Moonrakers

 Dance Information

-This name comes from a legend or folk story set in the time when smuggling was a significant industry in rural England, with Wiltshire lying on the smugglers' secret routes between the south coast and customers in the centre of the country.
-The story goes that some local people had hidden contraband barrels of French brandy from customs officers in a village pond.
-While trying to retrieve it at night, they were caught by the revenue men, but explained themselves by pointing to the moon's reflection and saying they were trying to rake in a round cheese.
+The name originates from a legend or folk tale set in a time when smuggling was a major activity in rural England, particularly in Wiltshire, which lay on the secret routes used by smugglers between the south coast and inland buyers.
+According to the story, some local residents hid barrels of French brandy, smuggled in to avoid customs duty, in a village pond.
+While attempting to retrieve the barrels under the cover of night, they were caught by revenue officers.
+To explain their actions, they pointed to the reflection of the moon in the water and claimed they were merely trying to rake in a round cheese.

 The excise men, thinking they were simple yokels, laughed at them and went on their way.
 But, as the story goes, it was the moonrakers who had the last laugh.
 In the words of an anonymous Wiltshireman who recounted the story to writer Arthur Granville Bradley: "Zo the excizeman 'as ax'd 'n the question 'ad his grin at 'n,... but they'd a good laugh at 'ee when 'em got whoame the stuff."